jeffzhengye/idx/README.md

   + KVPs of Hanyu Pinyin phoneme keys, where all values equal 1

 + `IdxSimplified`
-  + KVPs of Traditional Chinese and Simplified Chinese
+  + KVPs of Traditional Chinese and Simplified Chinese characters

 + `IdxToneMarks`
   + KVPs of pinyin tone numbers and tone marks